Smile-SA/llm-benchmark-notebook/README.md

 ## Project Description:

-Notebook format for evaluating solutions (LLMs).
+Notebook structure for evaluating solutions (LLMs).
 Currently does 5 tests in Python Code and 5 tests in Math, hopefully can grow with translation, general question/answering and basic knowledge, speed (token/sec), and much more!

 Currently, the LLMbenchmark notebook has 4 LLM eval/benchmark code: Yi (6B), Vicuna (7B), Mistral (7B), and Gemma (2B).
-Again, information and explanations on how to run each notebook and evals will be in the notebook’s first cell.
+More information and explanations on how to run each notebook and evals will be in the notebook’s first cell.

-You can copy and recreate and eval for any LLM by copying the cells of a model and simply changing the model-specific parts with your model’s name.
-Using the YourOwnLLMbenchmark Kaggle Notebook will provide a format and by following the instructions in that notebook you may be able to recreate the eval but for the LLM of you choice.
+You can copy and recreate an eval for any LLM by copying the cells of a model and simply changing the model-specific parts with your model’s name.
+Using the YourOwnLLMbenchmark Kaggle Notebook as a template and by following the instructions in that notebook you may be able to recreate the eval but for the LLM of your choice.

 ## Table of contents: